avadhesh-kubematics/oss-kafka-cassandra-spring/README.md

 ### Step 2

 Login to your Aiven.io Cassandra service using the connection information on the console page.
-For example,
+For example, It will be necessary to run this command from a directory that contains the SSL certificate or to provide a path to the certificate.

 	SSL_CERTFILE=CA Certificate cqlsh --ssl -u avnadmin -p your_password your_host  your_port

 ### Step 3

-	After login create a KEYSPACE to use when inserting data.
+After login in step 1, create a KEYSPACE to use when inserting data.

 	CREATE KEYSPACE kafka_examples WITH REPLICATION = {'class': 'NetworkTopologyStrategy', 'aiven': 3};

+## Kafka Setup

+### Step 1

+Prior to running the application it will be necessary to create a topic called media.
+To do this login to the Aiven.io console, click on the topics tab and add a topic with the name media.
+If running this code against a non-service deployment of Kafka you can run the code as is without creating a topic first.

-### Compile and Package
+# Compile and Package

+After completing the above steps you can compile and package the application.
+Be sure to review the code and make all the necessary adjustments such as the IP address or hostname of the node you want to connect to for Cassandra.
+See the cqlSession method in the MediaWriter class.

 ```
 mvn compile package
 ```

-## Running the Application
+# Running the Application

 ### Step 1  - Commands